bennybitcoin/rover_sim/writeup_BenBamberger.md

 ![alt text][image3]

-Then I combined the thresholding into the warped perspective to create navigation angles:
+Then I combined the thresholding into the warped perspective to create the following:

 ![alt text][image4]

-and then converted them to rover centric angles:
+and then converted them to rover centric angles: (rover_coords)

 ![alt text][image5]

-and finalled mapped the findings to the world map:
+and mapped the findings to the world map:(pix_to_world)

 ![alt text][image6]